stephaneVercouillieBMID/slate/source/jose.html.md

 :-------- | :--------| :-----
 **alg** | Required | This parameter has the same meaning, syntax, and processing rules as the <i>"alg"</i> defined in the JWS section, except that it defines the cryptographic algorithm used to encrypt the CEK.
 The <i>"alg"</i> value for this use can be found in the <a href="https://belgianmobileid.github.io/slate/login.html#3-1-checking-itsme-openid-provider-configuration" target="blank">itsme® Discovery document</a>, using one of these keys: <i>"request_object_encryption_alg_values_supported"</i>, <i>"id_token_encryption_alg_values_supported"</i>, or <i>"userinfo_encryption_alg_values_supported"</i>.
 **enc** | Required | It identifies the content encryption algorithm used to perform authenticated encryption on the plaintext to produce the ciphertext and the Authentication Tag.
 The <i>"enc"</i> value can be retrieved from the <a href="https://belgianmobileid.github.io/slate/login.html#3-1-checking-itsme-openid-provider-configuration" target="blank">itsme® Discovery document</a>, using one of these keys: <i>"request_object_encryption_enc_values_supported"</i>, <i>"id_token_encryption_enc_values_supported"</i>, or <i>"userinfo_encryption_enc_values_supported"</code>.
-**zip** | Optionnal |
-**jku** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"jku"</i> parameter defined in the JWS section, except that the JWK Set resource contains the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
-**jwk** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"jwk"</i> parameter defined in the JWS section, except that the key is the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
 **kid** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"kid"</i> parameter defined in the JWS section, except that the key hint references the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
-**x5u** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"x5u"</i> parameter defined in the JWS section, except that the X.509 public key certificate or certificate chain contains the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
-**x5c** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"x5c"</i> parameter defined in the JWS section, except that the X.509 public key certificate or certificate chain contains the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
-**x5t** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"x5t"</i> parameter defined in the JWS section, except that the certificate referenced by the thumbprint contains the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
-**x5t#S256** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"x5t#S256"</i> parameter defined in the JWS section, except that the certificate referenced by the thumbprint contains the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
-**typ** | Optionnal | It is used by JWS applications to declare the media type of this complete JWE.
-**cty** | Optionnal | It is used by JWS applications to declare the media type of the secured content (the plaintext).
-**crit** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the </code>crit</code> parameter defined in the JWS section, except that parameters for a JWE are being referred to, rather than parameters for a JWS.

 <ol>
   <li value="2">The JWE Header will then be encoded using using UTF-8 and base64url to produce the string below.</li>